RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

 - Any pre-existing assigned assignments will be signed off `AssignmentState.assigned=true`
 - If the attempt request succeeds, the vehicle will be assigned the new plan `AssignmentState.assigned=true`
 - If the attempt request fails, the state of the vehicle is `AssignmentState.assigned=false`
-  - The reason for failing will be available under the response topic [assignment/attempt/response](../response/assignment-attempt-response.md)
+  - The reason for failing will be available under the [response topic](../response/assignment-attempt-response.md)
 - All signOn-attempts require the fields `vehicleTaskId` and `serviceWindow`.
   - `vehicleTaskId`: Can be found in the common file in the NeTEx export under this path `VehicleScheduleFrame.blocks[].Block.PrivateCode`
   - `serviceWindow`: Defines a time range for which journeys the vehicle should be signed on.